Restoring Accessibility During Urban Rail Disruptions via Bus Network Redesign: Introduction

 In city centers with dense public transport (PT) networks, passengers are typically able to find alternative lines.
 With sparse public transport, nonetheless, the effect of URT disruption will be much worse.
 Due to the lack of alternatives, passengers in these areas might be left with no mobility options and have severe difficulties in performing their activities.
 To take these aspects into account, the usual level of service metrics (average waiting times, travel times, etc.) are not sufficient.
 What is more relevant to passengers is instead \emph{accessibility}.
 Stated in simple terms, accessibility indicators measure how many opportunities per hour can be reached from a certain location~\cite{miller2020measuring}.
 Opportunities can be workplaces, schools, healthcare facilities or any other location that must be reached to perform activities relevant for the users.
 Nonetheless, remediation strategies applied during disruptions do not generally take accessibility into account.
 Indeed, conventional remediation strategies consist of providing substitute buses and primarily focus on minimizing operational metrics while overlooking the crucial factor of area accessibility.
+This represents a significant gap in current practice, as maintaining accessibility is fundamental to preserving residents' quality of life and social participation during disruptions~\cite{liu2024measuring}.